tranquilit/adcs_python/README.md

 - Not audited for security
 - No guarantees of correctness or compatibility
-- Much of the code was created using AI.
+- A large portion of the code was generated with the help of AI.

 ## 🔧 Certificate Templates via Callback